codaholichq/codaholic/content/posts/spring-boot-in-20-minutes.md

 <br/>

 ### What is Spring Boot?
 Spring Boot is an open-source Java framework built to ease the development of Java-based web applications.
-It is a subset of the Spring framework and takes the convention-over-configuration approach, which allows developers to create production-ready web applications with relative ease rapidly.
+It is a subset of the Spring framework and takes the convention-over-configuration approach, which allows developers to create production-ready web applications rapidly and with relative ease.

 The main goal of Spring Boot is to remove boilerplate code and lengthy configurations that developers often encounter when building web applications with the Spring framework.
 It comes with opinionated rules and auto-configured settings, which reduces the time and effort needed to set up a Spring web application.

 ### Features of Spring Boot

-Spring Boot comes fitted with a lot of features that make it a popular choice for Java-based web development. below are some of its key features:
+Spring Boot comes fitted with a lot of features that make it a popular choice for Java-based web development.
+Below are some of its key features:

 ![Spring Boot vs. Other Java Web Frameworks](/img/02-spring-boot-guide.webp)